vippsas/vipps-developers/contact.md

 # How to Contact Vipps integration

-Hello! 👋

-# We love email
+Hello! 👋 We love email!

+## We help with technical issues

 First of all: Vipps Integration helps with _technical_ issues, such as problems with integration with our APIs.
 For general inquiries, please use [the "Contact us" form on vipps.no](https://www.vipps.no/privat/kontakt-oss).
 If you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).

+# Email TODO list

 So, for *technical questions*: Send an email to integration@vipps.no with all relevant information: